Why Is My Electric Bill So High in the Summer? 7 Reasons for Chapel Hill, NC Homeowners

 5. You Run More Power-Hungry Items

 Why is my electric bill so high in the summer, and can I get it to come down?
-Most people use more power items during summer, such as fans, dehumidifiers, and a swimming pool pump.
+Most people use more power-hungry items during summer, such as fans, dehumidifiers, and a swimming pool pump.

 The kids might be at home during school vacation and playing video games or turning down the thermostat when you aren’t home.
 Higher power bills naturally occur when more people are at home.